Skip Content

 Finally, this only allowed us to plan on a yearly level.
 We could take some seasonality into account, but It was very complex to explain to users how the algorithm that calculated stock builds based on the seasonality of sales worked.
 In other words, it was not easy to use.
 This drove us to adopt a better strategic decision-support tool.

-What made it the right moment to change?
+3. What made it the right moment to change?

-The main reason was that we were trying to manage our investments as optimally as possible.
-This was not easy to do with an error-prone tool.
-We also do a lot of production capacity studies in different countries, but it always took a long time to gather and validate data for each country.
 There was a need to centralize data collection and minimize the time spent on structuring and gathering data.
 We could no longer afford to spend 6 months on data collection projects because the market is changing fast.
-HEINEKEN is also growing, so there are more and more colleagues in different countries looking to answer questions around capacity planning and investments.
+HEINEKEN is also growing, so there are more and more colleagues in different countries looking to answer questions about capacity planning and investments.
 We needed to change our capability to live up to their expectations.

-I’m curious to learn more about your vision for the model.
+4. I’m curious to learn more about your vision for the model.
 Can you tell us about that?

 My vision was to have a tool that would allow me to answer any capacity question within a few clicks.
 Any question that a senior supply chain officer or senior stakeholder could ask.
-When we used spreadsheets, it would be impossible to assess capacity for a certain brand in a certain region.
+When we used spreadsheets, it would be impossible to assess the capacity of a certain brand in a certain region.
 Now, we can easily answer these questions within a few weeks.

-How did the model come together?
+5. How did the model come together?

 First, we had to select a solution provider.
 We had several options on the table, but most were not very flexible.
-At the same time, we were looking for a cloud-based solution which supported optimization.
+At the same time, we were looking for a cloud-based solution that supported optimization.
 Most importantly, it was important for us to be self-sufficient over time.
 We were not looking to rely on a consulting company whenever we needed to change something in our toolset.

 We had existing AIMMS capabilities in-house, as we use other models built in AIMMS.
 The cloud-based deployment offered by AIMMS PRO coupled with the optimization capabilities AIMMS in known for, made it an obvious choice for us.
 With AIMMS, we can easily run several scenarios related to capacity investments.

-In the AIMMS-based model, we can visualize demand on a country level and divide it in sales regions, based on historical sales.
+In the AIMMS-based model, we can visualize demand on a country level and divide it into sales regions, based on historical sales.
 We have the capacity by brewery and use AIMMS to optimally allocate demand to each brewery given the expected demand and available capacity.
 It makes a complex exercise, that used to be painstaking and manual, much easier to perform.
 If we change any of our input parameters, we can simply run the model again and get an optimal allocation in a few clicks.
 So it gives us the insights we were looking for.

-Change management played a huge role.
+“Change management played a huge role.”

 We were aware of the importance of change management, but still underestimated it.
 One reason was that some operations centers don’t really need this tool.
 For instance, Mexico uses its own strategic planning tool.
 But we still need them to input their data to get global insights.
-The other thing which made adoption difficult was making sure to input the right data to make everything cloud-based.
-Once you have the master data in, it’s just a matter of maintaining and changing but putting the data in initially was time consuming for users.
+The other thing that made adoption difficult was making sure to input the right data to make everything cloud-based.
+Once you have the master data in, it’s just a matter of maintaining and changing but putting the data in initially was time-consuming for users.

 AIMMS’ team is approachable.
 Communication lines are short, and we were able to influence the development of the software to our benefit.
 We had several discussions with AIMMS about the features we needed and we worked with Districon, an AIMMS implementation partner, to understand the capabilities of the software as well.
-AIMMS did a great job to make sure all our security requirements were in place as well.
+AIMMS did a great job of making sure all our security requirements were in place as well.
 I like the AIMMS team’s agile way of working.

-Who uses the model at HEINEKEN now?
+8. Who uses the model at HEINEKEN now?

 Between 60 and 65 countries are using the tool and they will update the data in the model on a yearly basis.
 That will be the minimum usage per country.
 Some operating companies will use it for shift and material planning, and there’s potential for more.
 For now, my team is the big user.
 We have a Power BI solution on top of the model, allowing us to answer strategic questions very quickly.